gmullerb/mutable-webpack-angular-builder/readme/developing.md

 * To "build" it:
   * `gradlew`: this will run default tasks:
-    * `assessCommon`, `assessGradle`, `npmInstall`, `check`
+    * `assessCommon`, `assessGradle`, `npmInstall`, `build`
-      * `check`: will execute assess tasks and test tasks.
+      * `build`: will also execute assess tasks and test tasks.

 * To get all the tasks for the project: `gradlew tasks --all`

-| Recommendation: First time run `gradlew` to start from a "ok" code.
+> Recommendation: First time run `gradlew` to start from a "ok" code.

 ### Node

-* "main-flow": will check Flow typings of main source files.
+* "`main-flow`": will check Flow typings of main source files.
+* "`onlyGradle:main-lint`": will check eslint style of main source files [1].
+* "`onlyGradle:test-lint`": will check eslint style of test source files [1].
-* "test": will run test and coverage for the project.
+* "`test`": will run test and coverage for the project.

+> There are some scripts that "only" can be run from gradle (prefixed with `onlyGradle:`), because gradle will download some files that are required by those tasks and set the respective npm config variables.
+To use it from node this must be done manually.
+> [1] it will use eslint configuration defined in [base-style-config](https://github.com/gmullerb/base-style-config).

 ## Customizing Facts